International Assessments

 COPR Assessment of International Applicants Handbook

-The COPR Assessment of International Applicants Handbook offers candidates detailed information regarding the following assessment application process:
+The COPR Assessment of International Applicants Handbook offers detailed information regarding the following assessment application process:

 Steps to Complete the COPR Assessment Process